 The problem was declining local membership.
 This was to be our last

-Show, advancing years and no new blood into our group spelt the end
+Show (or so we thought at the time), advancing years and no new blood into our group

 after 37 years, in common with other specialist horticultural groups in

 the area we had almost, but not quite, come to the end of the road.

 2010 and a new venture, albeit on a very small scale compared to

 our previous activities.
 We were kindly offered an area at the

 Fuchsia Club Show and staged 5 Classes.